240-Room Red Sea EDITION Resort Opens On Shura Island, Saudi Arabia

 We know that Saudi Arabia is investing an unprecedented amount of money to boost its tourism industry.
 A big part of this is the Red Sea Project, which covers 28,000 square kilometers on the west coast of the country, and includes an archipelago of more than 90 natural islands.

 Many major luxury hotel groups have committed to building properties here, and we’re slowly starting to see them open.
 For example, in 2024 we saw the opening of the St. Regis Red Sea Resort and Nujuma, a Ritz-Carlton Reserve Resort, both on private islands.
-Soon we’re going to see the opening of Shura Island, a new type of concept, with 11 resorts on one island.
+We’ve now started to see the opening of Shura Island, a new type of concept, with 11 resorts on one island.

 Let me emphasize that I’m writing about this not because I think everyone should immediately plan a trip to Saudi Arabia, but rather because I find this whole development to be sort of fascinating, and am curious how it evolves.

-The Red Sea EDITION is now accepting reservations for stays as of October 12, 2025.
-This will be EDITION’s second property in Saudi Arabia, after the Jeddah EDITION.
-The Red Sea EDITION will feature 240 guest rooms, each with one to three bedrooms (of the 240 accommodations, 53 will be suites).
+The Red Sea EDITION has opened as of October 12, 2025.
+This is EDITION’s second property in Saudi Arabia, after the Jeddah EDITION.
+The Red Sea EDITION features 240 guest rooms, each with one to three bedrooms (of the 240 accommodations, 53 are suites).

 Once complete, Shura Island will boast a total of 11 resorts, ranging from Four Seasons to Rosewood.
 In addition to the EDITION, the other first two properties to open will be the InterContinental and SLS.
 Shura Island is intended to be a leisure destination, and will even have an 18-hole golf course, the first built on an island in Saudi Arabia.